tunjan/tunjan.github.io/src/cooking.md

 ---
 ## Tools

 I always try to use as [few](./lifestyle.html) tools as possible when creating anything.
 It helps me save time in organization and cleaning.
-In addition, limitting yourself to a handful of common tools forces your imagination to come up with new ways to do things.
+In addition, limiting yourself to a handful of common tools forces your imagination to come up with new ways to do things.

 - Frying pan (Non-stick, cast iron)
 - Saucepan